Amanss21229/Quizcreatebot/DEPLOYMENT.md

 1. **Sign up/Login to Render**: Go to [render.com](https://render.com) and create an account

-2. **Create New Background Worker**:
+2. **Create New Web Service**:
-   - Click "New +" → "Background Worker"
+   - Click "New +" → "Web Service"
    - Connect your GitHub repository
    - Render will automatically detect the `render.yaml` file

-   **Note**: Use "Background Worker" not "Web Service" because Telegram bots using polling don't need to expose any ports.
+   **Note**: The bot runs a health check web server on Render's PORT alongside the Telegram polling.
+This allows it to work as a Web Service.

 3. **Configure Environment Variables**:
    - In the Render dashboard, go to your service's "Environment" section